Dau2004/Farmcode/README.md

 at the end its the users choice.
-We aim that this project will bridge the gap between the farmers. so that they can perform everything and report problems We made sure all the information was provided to the farmers accurately
+We aim that this project will bridge the gap between the farmers. so that they can perform everything and report problems We made sure all the information was provided to the farmers accurately.